Business Entities

 To uniquely identify businesses, the IRS uses an employer identification number (EIN) that is issued to the business when it begins.
 Most states also use the EIN, but some use their own tax identification number.
 Most sole proprietors can use their own Social Security number.
 However, proprietorships with employees or a qualified retirement plan must use an EIN.
 A business can apply for a EIN either online at the IRS.gov website or by filing Form SS-4, Application for Employer Identification Number.
 A change in business entity requires a new EIN.

-Although most sole proprietors do not need an EIN, it can be advantageous to have one to prevent identity theft, because it eliminates the need to use the owner's Social Security number, and it allows the establishment of credit in the name of the business rather than using the owner's credit.
+Although most sole proprietors do not need an EIN, it may prevent identity theft because it eliminates the need to use the owner's Social Security number, and it allows the establishment of credit in the name of the business rather than the owner.

 Conclusion